kiba/Writings/atg/chp4_welcome_to_the_future.md

 As he settled in a questroom, he realized how much the future changed.
 There were new models of cars, of course, but they still pollute and consume fossil fuel all the same.
 Even Swift's electric car seemed more of a refinement than a revolution.

-Technology had clearly advanced, but it hasn't morphed into completely unrecognizable form.
+Technology has clearly advanced, but it hasn't morphed into completely unrecognizable form.

 The bedroom still looked and functioned the same as it did in nineteen ninety-eight.
 There were the closet, dresser, drawers and the mattress, pillows, and so on.
 He wondered if there were some new type of fabric, or a new type of paint, or some other technological changes that's too subtle to see and understand.